The Best Garlic Presses for Home Cooks Who Are Sick of Sticky Fingers

 Stainless steel

-What we love: If you’re the kind of cook who minces garlic daily and wants a press that satisfies in use and looks, this gadget is for you.
-It’s made entirely from stainless steel, and everything about it—from the weighted feel to the mechanical precision—screams “serious kitchen tool.”
-The standout feature is the lever-assisted action, which uses a clever multi-hinge design to multiply your pressing power.
-No slipping and no awkward angle-jamming—just a smooth, solid press that produces a fine, even mince with almost no hand strain.
+What we love: If you want a press that feels as satisfying to use as it does to look at, the Mannkitchen is for you.
+But it’s got more than just a high end look.
+The whole is made from stainless steel, and everything about it—from the weighted feel to the mechanical precision—screams “serious kitchen tool.”
+The standout feature is its lever-assisted action, which uses a clever multi-hinge design to multiply your pressing power.
+No slipping, no awkward angle-jamming—just a smooth, solid press that produces almost no hand strain.

-Another big win: The design is nearly seamless, which means nothing gets trapped in corners and cleanup is ridiculously easy.
+Another big win: It’s nearly seamless, which means nothing gets trapped in corners, and cleanup is ridiculously easy.
 I didn’t have to pick at stuck garlic skins or run it through the dishwasher three times.
-A quick rinse and you’re done.
+A quick rinse and I was done.

-What we’d leave: It’s expensive.
+What we don’t love: It’s expensive.
 For a single-use kitchen tool, the $50 price tag is hard to justify.
 But if you’re serious about your garlic, it’s an investment that delivers on both performance and design.

 Cuisinart Garlic Press